Samic8/Samic8.github.io/_drafts/2017-03-15-angular-icon-system.markdown

 categories: angular icons angular1
 ---

 Here is the basics behind a angular icon system that I use.
-It keeps the html needed to spit out a icon short, it keeps icon naming consistent.
+It keeps icon naming consistent and the html needed to generate a icon short.

 ## Icon
 A prerequisite for this icon system is that every icon has a unique name.
-I am going to skip over my 'icon build system' which I will explore in another post, the build system allows me to dump all of my icons as a single svg into a directory, the build system then collects all of those icons and injects them into the body.
-Where we start in this icon system the svg defs (maybe explain svg defs a little?) have already been injected into the body. (will do a post latter on how I do this with angular).

-The defs file that is injected into the body looks like this. (explain about external, either or)
+Our icon system relies on a single svg with multiple symbols, we then [`use`](linkToSvgUse) the symbol in one or more places.

 {% highlight html %}
 <svg style="position: absolute; width: 0; height: 0; overflow: hidden" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">
     <defs>